 Certain information, including statistics and estimates, set forth in this section and elsewhere in this prospectus has been derived from an industry report commissioned by us and independently prepared by Frost & Sullivan in connection with this offering.
 All the information and data presented in this section was derived from Frost & Sullivan's industry report unless otherwise noted.
 Frost & Sullivan has advised us that the statistical and graphical information contained herein is drawn from its database and other sources.
-However, neither we nor any other party involved in this offering makes any representation as to the accuracy or completeness of such information.
+However, neither we nor any other party involved in this offering has independently verified such information, and neither we nor any other party involved in this offering makes any representation as to the accuracy or completeness of such information.
 Therefore, investors are cautioned not to place any undue reliance on the information, including statistics and estimates, set forth in this section or similar information included elsewhere in this prospectus.